sketch-hq/SketchAPI/docs-website/pages/plugins-cocoascript.md

 summary: Further details on using CocoaScript

 order: 203
+excerpt: CocoaScript is a bridge providing access to the internal Sketch APIs and macOS frameworks in JavaScript
 ---

 [CocoaScript](https://github.com/ccgus/CocoaScript) is a bridge providing access to the internal Sketch APIs and macOS frameworks in JavaScript.